top of page

 The word "Organic" spelled with fall leaves on dark soil.

-Written by BCEMC Master Composter, Mary Green, November 2021
+Written by BCEMC Master Composter, Mary Green, November 2021, Revised April 2023

-In the spring of 2020, I transplanted 8-week-old tomato seedlings into one of my garden beds.
-In each hole I dug, I added compost, worm castings, and aged horse manure to the bottom of the hole, mixed regular soil with it, then set the tomato seedling in place.
+In the spring of 2020, I transplanted tomato seedlings into two of my raised garden beds.
+In each planting hole, I mixed the existing soil with compost, worm castings, and 1-year-old aged horse manure, then set the tomato seedling in place.
+(I later ran out of time and ended up just sticking the rest of my tomato plants into the other raised beds without any soil prep.)

-In the spring of 2021, I went through this same scenario again (despite having already treated the soil for grubs).
-This time I did an online search for "twisting, misshapen tomato plants" and I learned something new: the damage I was seeing was chemical (and Dan Humbles, the Manager of the ABQ Greenhouses, confirmed this for me).
-There was a newer type of weed killer being used on animal feedstock (e.g., hay, grains, and straw), referred to as persistent herbicides, that could cause this kind of reaction in tomato plants.
-But I reasoned that wasn’t possible because I always used organic everything!
-Well, did I have a lot to learn ....
+In the spring of 2021, I went through this same scenario again.
+This time I did an online search for “twisting, misshapen tomato plants” and I learned something new: what I was seeing was chemical damage and Dan Humbles, Manager of the ABQ Greenhouses, identified and confirmed this for me.

 This is the Good News

-Over the last few years, several chemical manufacturers have been able to develop new types of herbicides (i.e., weed killers).
-For many farmers, ranchers, land managers, and landscapers, these new weed killers have shown a substantial improvements over previous products.
+Over the last 20+ years, chemical manufacturers have developed a totally new type of herbicide (i.e., weed killer).
+For many farmers, ranchers, land managers, and landscapers, these new weed killers have shown substantial improvements over older herbicides.

-When sprayed on fields of straw or feedstocks such as hay:
+When sprayed on fields of animal feedstocks or straw,

 • Only very small amounts of these products are needed to treat pastures, fields, rangelands, roadsides, railroads, golf courses, ditch banks, wildlife management areas, trails, and permanent grasslands – as little as 7 to 20 ounces (concentrate) per acre/per year.